dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-05-tutorial-jupyter-notebook.md

 **Prerequisites:**

 This tutorial assumes a basic understanding of how to work with the Command Line.
-We strongly recommend that you take the *Using the Command Line to Organize Your Research Files* tutorial before taking this tutorial.
+We strongly recommend that you take the *"Tidy Archives: Using the Command Line to Organize Your Research Files"* tutorial before taking this tutorial.

 ---